Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-operations.markdown

 {{%/refer%}}

 # Async Extension

-When running with Java8, it is possible to have an even simpler Space API with the `AsyncExtension`.
+When running with Java 8, it is possible to have an even simpler Space API with the `AsyncExtension`.
 AsyncExtension substituts the Space `AsyncFuture` with the Java8 `CompletableFuture` and thus can make the code more fluent.

-There is no need to retrieve the entire data set from the Space to the client side , iterate the result set and perform the aggregation.
-This would be an expensive activity as it might return a large amount of data into the client application.
-The `Aggregators` allow you to perform the entire aggregation activity at the Space side avoiding any data retrieval back to the client side.
+There is no need to retrieve the entire data set from the Space to the client side  iterate the result set and perform the aggregation.
+This would be an expensive activity as it might return a large amount of data to the client application.
+The `Aggregators` allow you to perform the entire aggregation activity on the Space side, avoiding any data retrieval back to the client side.

-Example:
+**Example**

 ```java